Monday, July 21, 2014

 Happy birthday, little bean!

 I feel like nothing I write today could possibly be adequate.
-Words cannot possible contain the complexity of marking your birthday, the birthday of a child who no longer exists.
+Words cannot possibly contain the complexity of marking your birthday, the birthday of a child who no longer exists.
 Who never experienced a full month of life, much less a full year.

 How can I explain to you how I managed to survive this year in your absence, when I can't even understand it myself?